PraveenChigurla/eCourt-Scraper/README.md

 Setup Instructions

 Clone the Repository:git clone <repo-url>
-cd court-data-fetcher
+cd cdf

 Install Dependencies:Ensure Python 3.8+ is installed, then run:pip install -r requirements.txt

 Set Up PostgreSQL:
-Option 1: Using Docker (recommended):docker-compose up -d

-This starts a PostgreSQL container with the database court_db, user postgres, and password vagrant.
+This starts a PostgreSQL container with the database court_db, user postgres, and password vagrant and table queries.
 Option 2: Local PostgreSQL:Install PostgreSQL locally, create a database named court_db, and ensure the user/password match the .env configuration.